Ministry of Digital Transformation (Ukraine): Activities and responsibilities

-Activities of the ministry
+Aims

 The Ministry of Digital Transformation is working to create a "state in a smartphone" that combines a mobile application and a public services portal.
-One of the important tasks of the Ministry is the development of digital literacy of citizens, which is why on January 21, 2020, the Ministry of Digital Transformation will launch courses on digital education.
+One of the important tasks of the Ministry is the development of digital literacy of citizens, which is why on 21 January 2020, the Ministry of Digital Transformation launched courses on digital education.

 The goals of the ministry by 2024: